This year’s IPCC’s recent AR6 Synthesis Report caught our attention.

 - Project developer overhead: Includes shared overhead costs required to pay project development staff and market projects.
 Project developer costs may vary, considering that some forest carbon projects are undertaken by non-profits or public-benefit corporations and others by for-profit entities.

 Based on our findings, we’ve developed a sample cost structure for a 2,500-hectare active reforestation project.

+Geography also plays an influential role in pricing.
+It not only affects the cost of land acquisition and labor, but also plays a role in tree survival rates and future credit yields.
 In addition, different types of forests that are found in different altitudes and climates also generate different credit yields.
-Also, certain jurisdictions may require landowners to conserve a certain percentage of their land as natural forest, thus affecting the project’s overall additionality calculation.
+Moreover, certain jurisdictions may require landowners to conserve a certain percentage of their land as natural forest, thus affecting the project’s overall additionality calculation.

-Based on this bottom-up analysis of more than 150 project developer business plans across multiple geographies, we at Pachama believe that the average price for an active reforestation carbon credit from upcoming 2023 vintages should be between $50 and $82 tCO2e.
+Based on this bottom-up analysis of more than 150 project developer business plans across multiple geographies, Pachama believes the average price for an active reforestation carbon credit from upcoming 2023 vintages should be between $50 and $82 tCO2e.

 Why is now the time to invest?